guicsmts/msf-alpine/README.md

 # Thc 7pine

-Firstly, the 7pine image was created to meet my needs.
-THC 7pine must be maintained at finite moments; that is, in small blocks of time in distracting or leisure moments.
+First, the 7pine image was created to meet my needs to do some tests in a local environment.

 ## Getting Started